LLNL/conduit/src/docs/sphinx/relay_io.rst

         - Only supports write operations.
 Throws an Error on any attempt to read.

   ..
 DANGER::
-    Note: While you can read from and write to subpaths using a handle, IOHandle *does not* yet support opening a file with a subpath (e.g. ``myhandle.open("file.hdf5:path/data")``).
+    Note: While you can read from and write to subpaths using a handle, IOHandle *does not* support opening a file with a subpath (e.g. ``myhandle.open("file.hdf5:path/data")``).

  * ``read``